CMHA Get Set & Connect Program

 • Pairs LGBTQ2S volunteers with LGBTQ2S seniors for visits at senior citizens' residences, nursing institutions, and public places

-• Seniors are accompanied by volunteers to their doctor's visits and QMUNITY events.
+• Seniors are accompanied by volunteers to their doctor's visits and QMUNITY events

 Elderly LGBTQ2SAI+ Services